Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

 The Mann 4-Mile sheet occupies the extreme northwest corner of South Australia.
 The area was mapped because of potential economic significances of nickel deposits occurring in Davies 1-Mile sheet area.
 The investigation served a useful purpose in providing the first complete account of the geology and mineral resources of the area.
-Compiled from Report Book 56/00040

 RI 26 - Report of Investigations - The Geology and Mineralisation of the Blinman Dome Diapir; Coats, R.P.
 1964